cal-data-eng/notes/7-transactions/transactions.md

 **Last Updated:** December 4th, 2024

 ## Transactions
-In most situations, many users can query \& update a database simultaneously, causing concurrency issues.
+In most situations, many users can query and update a database simultaneously, causing concurrency issues.
 One user can write to the database while another user reads from the same resource, or both users may try to write to the same resource.
 We use transactions to address these problems.
 A transaction is a sequence of multiple actions to be executed as a single, logical, atomic unit.
 From SQL view, a transaction is in the form of:
 - Begin transaction
 - equence of SQL statements
 - End transaction